nest/nest-simulator/doc/installation/conda_install.rst

 .. note::

-   The current version on conda-forge is NEST 2.16.0
+   The conda-forge package is available from NEST 2.16.0 onward

 4. Once installation is complete, you can open up Python or IPython in the terminal and import nest: